Table of Contents[Hide][Show]

 Protects skin against environmental stressors

 Everyday when we go out, our skin gets affected by our environment.
 Stressors such as the sun, pollution, tobacco, dust, pollen, and grime can heavily impact sensitive skin.
 Applying a vitamin C serum offers a layer of protection for your skin.
 With its antioxidant properties, vitamin C also works as a preliminary defense and shield for your skin from these stressors.
+(You can even layer it with niacinamide for the benefits that come from combining the two).
 We still recommend, however, applying a non-toxic, chemical free sunscreen daily in your skin care routine.

 Brightens skin and evens out skin tone